xMihai/fp/recompose.md

 ## HOC Composition

 It is a pattern of combining multiple HOCs into one.
-The result of each HOC is passed as the argument of the next, and the result of the last one is the result of the whole.
+The result of each HOC is passed as the argument of the next, and the last result the result of the whole.

 ### compose